BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019.

 Sharing of Reagents

 Reagents developed during the course of any research funded by BrightFocus Grants must be made available to qualified investigators following the publication of reports using or describing the Reagents.
-The Principal Investigator and the Grantee Institution shall provide the Reagents developed during the course of BrightFocus-sponsored research to other qualified investigators when reasonably requested to do so.
+The Grantee Institution shall provide the Reagents developed during the course of BrightFocus-sponsored research to other qualified investigators when reasonably requested to do so.

-Unpublished Reagents shall be treated as described in the Patent and Intellectual Property Contract Agreement (section 11, Reservation of Rights for Research Purposes).
+Unpublished Reagents shall be treated as described in the Intellectual Property Contract Agreement (section 11, Reservation of Rights for Research Purposes).

 Public Education

-Acceptance of this Grant shall be deemed consent of the Principal Investigator and the Grantee Institution to the publication of information, including the title of the project, the name and institutional affiliation of the Principal Investigator, the amount of the award and the non-technical project summary.
-The non-technical description shall not contain confidential information.
+Acceptance of this Grant shall be deemed consent of the Grantee Institution to the publication of information, including the title of the project, the name and institutional affiliation of the Principal Investigator, the amount of the award and the non-technical project summary.
+The non-technical summary shall not contain confidential information.

 All publications resulting from research sponsored by BrightFocus Grants shall give the following or similar credit: Acknowledgement is made to the donors of the XXX, a program of the BrightFocus Foundation, for support of this research.
-XXX is understood to represent the program through which the grant is made (i.e., ADR, MDR, or NGR).
+XXX is understood to represent the program through which the grant is made (i.e., XXX=ADR, MDR, or NGR) and the BrightFocus Grant Submission Number.

-The Principal Investigator should make good faith efforts to include the BrightFocus logo when BrightFocus-supported studies are represented in public through communications and media wherein the logos of sponsoring agencies are traditionally depicted (e.g., slide presentations, poster presentations, study enrollment fliers, etc.).
-You can download a copy of the BrightFocus logo here.
+Grantee Institution should make good faith efforts to include the BrightFocus logo when BrightFocus-supported studies are represented in public through communications and media wherein the logos of sponsoring agencies are traditionally depicted (e.g., slide presentations, poster presentations, study enrollment fliers, etc.), A copy of the BrightFocus logo may be downloaded from the BrightFocus website, and is currently maintained at https://www.brightfocus.org/grants/current-awardees.

 Additional acknowledgement should be given to any Grant made in a memorial or honor of a named person.
 Notification of such memorials or honors shall be made to the Principal Investigator by Official Written Correspondence from BrightFocus.

 Publicity of awards is an essential component of BrightFocus’ mission to educate the public concerning issues regarding BrightFocus’ program areas.
-By acceptance of the award, the Principal Investigator agrees to participate in targeted media opportunities such as public service announcements, media interviews, or video news releases, up to maximum of twice per year.
-Participation beyond the twice per year maximum shall be at the discretion of the Principal Investigator.
-Arrangements for participation of the Principal Investigator will be made in advance, respecting the schedules of the awardees.
-The Principal Investigator will not be asked to discuss any unpublished or confidential data, and will be reimbursed for any reasonable expenses associated with participation.
+By acceptance of the award, the Principal Investigator agrees to participate in targeted promotional activities including media interviews, social media, and videos.
 Participation of the Grantee Institution in such publicity shall be governed by Grantee Institutional policy.
 Grantee Institutional representatives other than the Principal Investigator shall only be reimbursed for expenses at the discretion of BrightFocus.

 All requests for renewal of BrightFocus support should be made by submission of a new application.

-The BrightFocus Patent and Intellectual Property Contract (attached) is an integral part of the BrightFocus Terms and Conditions of Grant Awards and applies to all Grants provided by BrightFocus.
+The BrightFocus Intellectual Property Contract (attached), along with the Terms and Conditions of Grant Awards, is an integral part of the BrightFocus Grant Agreement, and applies to all Grants provided by BrightFocus.

-The transfer of more than $5,000 ($1,000 for Postdoctoral Fellowship Awards) from one budget category to another requires written approval from BrightFocus.
+The transfer of more than $5,000 from one budget category to another requires written approval from BrightFocus.
 Requests for such transfers must be made through Official Written Correspondence, provide justification for the proposed transfer, and submit a copy of the new proposed budget.

 In the event that there is more than 15% of the total grant award remaining in the Grant account at the end of the Grant period, the Grantee Institution or Principal Investigator may request permission to extend the grant period for a period not to exceed one year with no increase in funding.
-Requests for such “No Cost Extensions” must be made through Official Written Correspondence.
+Requests for such “No Cost Extensions” must be made through Official Written Correspondence before the expiration of the award.

 If a request for a No Cost Extension is approved for an extension period greater than three months, an interim scientific progress and financial statement shall be required within sixty (60) days following the original termination of the award.
 A final financial and scientific progress report shall be required within sixty days (60) following termination of the approved No Cost Extension.